Brexit Support for your Business

 New customs declarations are now needed.
 If you export to the EU or import goods to the UK from the EU, you will need to have the correct paperwork or goods will be stopped in transit causing delays and disruption.

 Customs declarations can be complicated.
 There are a number of intermediaries who can help who have experience and knowledge of this to make the process easier.
-To assist, the UK Government has announced a grant scheme to support intermediaries, businesses who employ intermediaries and those businesses who want to carry out customs declarations themselves.

 Read more about navigating Customs Documentation post Brexit on our blog.

 New Customs Declarations and border checks have led to many delayed shipments both leaving and coming into the UK.
 Some of these delays could be avoided by looking at domestic or local supply chains and finding a potential alternative to importing goods closer to home.

 If you’ve been thinking about using a domestic product instead of importing, now is the time to make the switch.
 If the raw materials for your business are from a distribution company based elsewhere in the UK it's worth finding out if they import from Europe themselves.
 This poses a risk of delays and added costs to your business.
 If Brexit affects them, it will also affect you - another great reason to 'shop local' for your materials.

 If you’re looking to find goods or a resource domestically or in Midlothian get in touch with Business Gateway Midlothian and their knowledgeable business advisors can help.

 If you have a UK European Health Insurance Card (EHIC) it will be valid until the expiry date on the card.
 Once it expires, you’ll need to apply for a UK Global Health Insurance Card (GHIC) to replace it.